 At Flour and Feast, quality comes first and we only use the best ingredients in our baking.
 We don’t have a set menu as such as we like to change what we bake to reflect the seasons and to give us the opportunity to let our creative juices run free.
 We do however have a few staples that you’ll find on the counter every day.

 PAIN AU JAMBON

 If you’d like to pre order you can do so via email, Instagram or the contact form on our website.

-All orders must be placed by midday the day before.
-You can pre order earlier than this, just not later.
+We recommend ordering by at least the day before to guarantee you get what you’d like.
 This gives us the opportunity to plan in advance and do extra prep if necessary.

 You can pay on collection or by payment link which can be sent to you via email or text.

 FLOUR AND FEAST CAKES

 We offer a variety of artisanal cakes baked right here in the bakery.
 Each one can be uniquely tailored to our customers tastes and are expertly decorated by our creative bakers.